mattwach/battery_drainer/README.md

 ## Schematic Overview

-Note that the images below are a snapshot of the schematic and may not be fully up-tp-date.
+Note that the images below are a snapshot of the schematic and not fully up-tp-date.
 See the kicad original for the latest design.

 Here is the complete design (click to expand):